AMC jumps 19% as funds eye bearish bets

-Shares of AMC Entertainment (AMC.N) and other "meme stocks" supported by small-time individual traders jumped on Monday, extending gains into a third week as message boards hummed with hype about the potential to squeeze Wall Street short-sellers.
+June 7 (Reuters) - Shares of AMC Entertainment and other “meme stocks” supported by small-time individual traders jumped on Monday, extending gains into a third week as message boards hummed with hype about the potential to squeeze Wall Street short-sellers.

-Cinema operator AMC Entertainment Holdings (AMC.N), which almost doubled in value again last week, rose 18.5%, while Microvision (MVIS.O), a developer of laser beam scanning technology, climbed 7.1%.
+Cinema operator AMC Entertainment Holdings, which almost doubled in value again last week, rose 18.5%, while Microvision, a developer of laser beam scanning technology, climbed 7.1%.

 On trading-focused social media site Stocktwits, message volume related to AMC - a barometer of interest in the stock - rose 3.3% on Monday.

-Among other meme stocks, BlackBerry's U.S. listing was up 8.6% and videogame retailer GameStop Corp (GME.N) and headphones maker KOSS (KOSS.O) rose 6.6% and 12.1%, respectively.
+Among other meme stocks, BlackBerry’s U.S. listing was up 8.6% and videogame retailer GameStop Corp and headphones maker KOSS rose 6.6% and 12.1%, respectively.
+(Reporting by Aaron Saldanha in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty)

 Our Standards: The Thomson Reuters Trust Principles.